 In open-source, we feel strongly that to really do something well, you have to get a lot of people involved.

 – Linus Torvalds

 3. Bjarne Stroustrup: Bjarne Stroustrup is a Danish computer scientist.
 He invented and evolved the most widely used programming language C++ all by himself in Bell Lab.
-In 2015 Stroustrup won the Senior Dahl–Nygaard Prize, in 2017 he received Faraday Medal by Institution of Engineering and Technology (IET), he was the winner of the 2018 Computer Pioneer Award of the IEEE Computer Society and recently he received an honorary doctorate from the University Carlos III, Spain.
+In 2015 Stroustrup won the Senior Dahl–Nygaard Prize, in 2017 he received Faraday Medal by Institution of Engineering and Technology (IET), he was the winner of the 2018 Computer Pioneer Award of the IEEE Computer Society and recently he received an honourary doctorate from the University Carlos III, Spain.
 Currently, he is working as a Professor and holder of the College of Engineering Chair in Computer Science at Texas A&M University, a visiting professor at Columbia University, and works at Morgan Stanley as a Managing Director.

 “C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.”